 Sl.
 No. Nature of consideration Amount (Rs) Fair value (Rs) Terms 1.
 Upfront cash consideration 454 454 2.
-Contingent consideration 95 68 Payable in two installments for the fiscal year ending June 2016 and 2017 determined based on achievement of certain financial targets Total 549 522 acquired has been attributed towards goodwill.
+Contingent consideration 95 68 Payable in two installments for the fiscal year ending June 2016 and 2017 determined based on achievement of certain financial targets Total 549 522

-The fair value of the contingent consideration, recognized on the acquisition date is determined by discounting the estimated amount payable to the previous owners on achievement of certain financial targets.
+The fair value of the contingent consideration, recognized on the acquisition date is determined by discounting the estimated amount payable to the previous owners on achievement of certain financial targets applying the Discounted Cash Flow approach.
+The fair value of estimates are based on discount rate of 23.9% and probability adjusted revenue and earnings estimates.

 The fair value of net assets acquired on the acquisition date as a part of the transaction amounted to Rs 183.
-The excess of purchase consideration over the fair value of net assets
+The excess of purchase consideration over the fair value of net assets acquired has been attributed towards goodwill.